 Generally, insurers have certain eligibility requirements that must be met before the insurance becomes effective, the primary purpose of which is to reduce adverse selection.

 Eligibility requirements for group insurance are determined by the insurance company and by state law.
-Group insurance is generally given to certain types of groups including employees of an employer, labor unions, creditor-debtor groups, fraternities, sororities, and alumni groups, and so on.
+Group insurance is given to certain types of groups including employees of an employer, labor unions, creditor-debtor groups, fraternities, sororities, and alumni groups.